AledPeart/cardiff_skateboard_club/README.md

 ### User Dashboard
 * Convenient area for registered users to acces all the features associated with their account.
+* NB Referred to as a dashboard fo user claruty, but named 'profile' in the code for consistency.

 ![supporting screenshot](media/readme-images/layout-features13.png)